infinitered/reactnativeessentials-sf-022025/README.md

 7. Internationalize All the Things (Including Right-to-Left)
 8. Accessibility essentials
 9. Native Modules and New Architecture Discussion
+10. Redux and RTK
-10. Continuing Education Resources
+11. Continuing Education Resources
-11. Wrap-up & Q&A
+12. Wrap-up & Q&A

 ---